Occidental College

 Student Disability Grievance/Appeal Policy and Procedure

 Occidental College is committed to providing equal educational opportunities for students with disabilities, who are otherwise qualified, in an academic environment free from harassment and discrimination.
-In compliance with the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973 (Section 504), Occidental College does not discriminate on the basis of disability in the administration of its education-related programs and activities.
+In compliance with the Americans with Disabilities Act of 1990 (ADA), the ADA Amendments Act of 2008, and Section 504 of the Rehabilitation Act of 1973 (Section 504), Occidental College does not discriminate on the basis of disability in the administration of its education-related programs and activities.

-The grievance procedure set forth below is applicable to undergraduate and graduate students of the College and covers all complaints of disability discrimination alleged to have occurred in any college program or activity.
-In general, it is designed to address all disability related disputes concerning the following:
+The grievance procedure set forth below is applicable to all students of the College and visitors.
+It covers all complaints in regard to contesting accommodations or access to programs or activities.
+All other allegations of disability discrimination covering all complaints alleged to have occurred in any College program or activity can be reported via the College's Discrimination, Harassment, and Retaliation Policy.
+In general, the Disability Grievance Policy is designed to address all disability-related disputes concerning the following:

-A. Disagreements regarding disability status, requested service, academic adjustments or auxiliary aids, or modification of a college/course practice or requirement.
+A. Disagreements regarding disability status, requested service, academic accommodations or auxiliary aids, or modification of a college/course practice or requirement.

 B. Inaccessibility of a program or activity.